 An in-depth investigation of some issue or problem of the student's choosing.
-Instructor: environmental studies faculty.
-Prerequisites: all courses in the minor, except the internship
+All minor requirements except for the internship are highly recommended prior to this course.

-Credits Awarded: 0-3 Terms Offered: Spring, Fall Prerequisites: Permission of instructor
+Credits Awarded: 0-3 Terms Offered: Spring, Fall

 ENVR 493 - Independent Study in Environmental Studies